The basic service is to help:

-Football teams don't win an important match without a good coach.
+Football teams and tennis players don't win an important match without a good coach.
 How about

-It's not that the Project Manager or the team don't know
+It's not that management or the team don't know

 what they're doing.
 After all, they are professionals.
 However, having trained or coached

-some 200 projects in about 40 organizations in 13 countries, we collected
+over 400 teams in some 40 organizations in 13 countries, we collected

-so much experience about improving the performance of projects, that any
+so much experience about improving the performance of teams and organizations, that any

 produce better results in 30% less time.
 Unbelievable?
-That's what many people thought until they actually did it!
+That's what many people thought until they actually tried!

 - Project Rescue

 Is a project going astray?
 We help to quickly put the project